Stir Crazy (film)

-Stir Crazy is a 1980 American comedy film directed by Sidney Poitier, produced by Hannah Weinstein and written by Bruce Jay Friedman.
-The film stars Gene Wilder and Richard Pryor as two unemployed friends who are given 125-year prison sentences after getting framed for a bank robbery.
+Stir Crazy is a 1980 American black comedy film directed by Sidney Poitier, written by Bruce Jay Friedman, produced by Hannah Weinstein, and starring Gene Wilder and Richard Pryor as two unemployed friends who are given 125-year prison sentences after getting framed for a bank robbery.
 While in prison they befriend other prison inmates.
 The film reunited Wilder and Pryor, who had appeared previously in the 1976 comedy thriller film Silver Streak.
-The film was released in the United States on December 12, 1980 to mixed critical reviews, but was a major financial success.
+The film was released in the United States on December 12, 1980, to mixed reviews, and was a major financial success.

 Plot

-Aspiring actor Harry Monroe (Pryor) is working as a waiter in a rich woman's penthouse, but is fired when the cooks accidentally use his stash of marijuana as oregano at a dinner party.
-His friend, playwright Skip Donahue (Wilder), is working as a shop detective when he thinks he sees a well-known actress shoplifting, and his accusation gets him fired.
-Skip, the optimist of the two, spins their shared unemployment positively and convinces Harry that they should travel to California.
-They leave New York City in a battered Dodge camper-van, taking odd jobs along the way.
+Aspiring actor Harold "Harry" Monroe is fired from his job as a waiter when cooks accidentally use his stash of marijuana as oregano at a dinner party.
+His friend, aspiring playwright Skipper "Skip" Donahue, is also fired from his job as a store detective when he incorrectly accuses a woman of shoplifting.
+Skip, the optimist of the two, spins their shared unemployment positively and convinces Harry that they should travel to California, and they leave New York City in a battered Dodge camper-van.

-In Arizona, Skip and Harry perform a song and dance routine dressed as woodpeckers as part of a promotion for a bank.
-While the duo are on a break, two other men steal the costumes and rob the bank.
-However, Harry and Skip are arrested and convicted of the crime, and given 125-year jail sentences.
-Their court-appointed lawyer, Len Garber, advises them to wait until he can appeal their case.
+In Arizona, Skip gets the pair a gig performing a song and dance routine dressed in woodpecker costumes as a promotion for a bank.
+While they are on a break, two other men steal the costumes and rob the bank, and Harry and Skip are arrested and convicted of the crime.
+They are given 125-year sentences and sent to a maximum-security correctional facility.
+The pair are advised by their court-appointed lawyer, Len Garber, to wait until their case is reviewed.

-The two are transferred to a maximum-security prison.
-After a failed attempt at faking insanity, they make friends with Jesus Ramirez, a bank robber, and Rory Schultebrand, an overtly gay man who killed his stepfather.
-After three months, Skip and Harry visit Warden Walter Beatty and Deputy Warden Ward Wilson, the head guard, to perform a "test" on a mechanical bull.
-To everyone's surprise, Skip is able to ride the bull at full power, so Beatty selects him to compete in the prison's annual rodeo competition.
+In prison, after a failed effort of faking insanity, they make friends with bank robber Jesus Ramirez and openly-gay Rory Schultebrand, who killed his stepfather.
+After three months, Skip and Harry visit Warden Walter Beatty and Deputy Warden Ward Wilson, the head guard, with a list of grievances.
+The unsympathetic Wilson orders Skip to ride a mechanical bull, and to everyone's surprise, Skip is able to ride the bull at full power.
+Beatty immediately orders Wilson to "invite" Skip to compete in the prison's annual rodeo competition.

-Jesus and Rory inform Harry and Skip that the rodeo is a crooked operation run by Beatty and Warden Henry Sampson, who heads the neighboring prison.
-The money from the rodeo, which is supposed to go to the prisoners, ends up in the wardens' pockets.
-Realizing Skip will be selected as the prison's new champion, Jesus and Rory hatch a plan for escape involving Skip refusing to participate until the warden provides concessions.
-They warn Skip that he will be tortured by the warden first.
-Skip, however, has a blasé attitude towards everything the guards throw at him, including a week in the "hot box" and forcing him and Harry to share a cell with hulking, seemingly-mute serial killer Grossberger.
+Jesus and Rory inform Harry and Skip that the rodeo is a crooked operation run by Beatty and the neighboring prison: the money from the rodeo, which is supposed to go to the prisoners, ends up in the wardens' pockets.
+However, the four hatch a plan for escape involving Skip refusing to participate until the warden provides concessions.
+They warn Skip that he will be tortured by the warden, and Skip manages to withstand the abuse, including a week in the "hot box" and he and Harry being forced to share a cell with hulking, seemingly-mute serial killer Grossberger.